Measure marketing performance effectively

-- Measuring what you’re doing is important because if you don’t, you don’t know what is working and what isn’t.
+- Measuring your marketing performance is critical to business growth.
+If you don’t, you don’t know what is working and what isn’t.
 And that means you’re probably wasting loads of time and money on marketing that isn’t working!

 - And another thing to remember is that time is also money.
 So, if you’re not measuring what you’re doing and reporting on it, you won’t know if the things you’re spending money on are working.